sruxll/rag_us_congressional_bills/README.md

 - **Data Processing:**

   - Extract bill texts from XML files.
-  - Chunk texts into 512-word segments with overlap.
+  - Chunk texts into 512-word segments with overlap using LangChain.
   - Fine-tune a small FLAN-t5 for topic tagging.

 - **Retrieval & Generation:**
-  - Experiment with FAISS (or Marqo in POC) for vector-based retrieval.
+  - Experiment with FAISS and all-MiniLM-L6-v2 (or Marqo in POC) for embedded vector-based retrieval.
   - Experiment with different LLMs to generate answers which match the information retrieved for the vector database.
     - deepseek/deepseek-r1
     - google/gemini-2.0-flash